What is the Chemotherapy Cost in India?

 The chemotherapy treatment makes a patient tired because it destroys healthy cells along with cancer cells leading to fatigue.

 Q 6.
 How long you will feel bad after chemotherapy?

 Nausea and vomiting happen only for a few minutes to some hours after the chemotherapy is delivered and it vanishes within 24 hours.
 Some chemotherapy causes delayed nausea and vomiting which starts after 24 hours of chemotherapy and may last for 5-7 days.

 Q 7.
 How long do the chemotherapy side effects last?

-Usually, most of the side effects go away soon after the chemotherapy treatment end and some takes a few months or years to go away.
-However, there are few side effects which cause permanent damage to the body.
+Usually, most of the side effects go away soon after the chemotherapy treatment end and some take a few months or years to go away.
+However, there are few side effects that cause permanent damage to the body.

 Q 8.
 How do I know if chemotherapy is working?

 The medical team will monitor if the treatment is going well or not by performing certain blood tests, physical exams, and x-rays.

 Q 9.
 When will your hair grow back?